The aim of #6EMESconf

-The aim of this 6th EMES International Research Conference on Social Enterprise is to be one of the world’s central meeting places for all researchers involved in social enterprise, social entrepreneurship and social and solidarity economy research across the globe.
+The 6th EMES International Research Conference on Social Enterprise aims to be one of the world’s central meeting places for all researchers that are involved in social enterprise, social entrepreneurship and social and solidarity economy research across the globe.

 CIRTES is one of the founders of the EMES network.
-It has built up a strong expertise on SE organisations in European and Southern contexts; analysing their socio-economic logics and their expression through public policies, the market and civil society in various fields such as work integration, care, social finance, commons and the popular economy.
+It has built up a strong expertise on SE organisations in European and Southern contexts.
+They analyse their socio-economic logics and their expression through public policies, the market and civil society.
+They cover various fields such as work integration, care, social finance, commons and the popular economy.

 - October 3rd, 2016 Opening of abstract submission